Install .NET on macOS

 Install with an installer

-macOS has standalone installers that can be used to install the .NET 6 SDK:
+macOS has standalone installers that can be used to install .NET 7:

 Download and manually install

 As an alternative to the macOS installers for .NET, you can download and manually install the SDK and runtime.
 Manual installation is usually performed as part of continuous integration testing.
 For a developer or user, it's generally better to use an installer.

 First, download a binary release for either the SDK or the runtime from one of the following sites.
 If you install the .NET SDK, you will not need to install the corresponding runtime: